-For the NCEL's on-line games, POWERBALL, Mega Millions, Carolina Cash 5, Carolina Pick 3, and raffles offered, revenue is recognized at the time of sale on a daily basis.
+For the NCEL's draw games, POWERBALL, Mega Millions, Carolina Cash 5, Carolina Pick 4, Carolina Pick 3, and raffles offered, revenue is recognized at the time of sale on a daily basis.
 For instant games, revenue is recognized at the time a pack of tickets is settled (See Note 3A.1).